rubenspgcavalcante/leaflet-ant-path/docs/contributing.md

 # How to Contribute
-Before create any pull requests, please open a issue explaining the situation (bug or enhacement).
+- Before create any pull requests, please open a issue explaining the situation (bug or enhacement)
+- Be sure to follow the eslint rules (webpack will always output its results)
+- Be sure before open the pull request, to test the existent code and/or create tests if you made a new feature.

 ## Development Environment (Sandbox Mode)
 **Be sure all the dev-dependencies are installed.**